Eng · 繁體 · 简体

 PhD(Princeton), MSc(Princeton), Bsc(Brown)

-IEEE, AVS, ECS, and HKIE Fellow
+IEEE, AVS, ECS, HKIE, and HKAE Fellow

 Chair Professor of Electronic Engineering